Occupational Therapy 101

 • volunteers

-Occupational Therapists will work with you to improve your wellbeing so we encourage clients to be open and honest with their clinician to ensure they get the best out of this valuable service.
+Occupational Therapists will work with you to improve your well-being so we encourage clients to be open and honest with their clinician to ensure they get the best out of this valuable service.

 If you want to learn more about Occupational Therapy, or would like to arrange an assessment, please get in touch with our support office today.